cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * the "tag" space (values in major type 6).
 The total codepoint space is abundant; only a tiny part of it has been allocated.
 However, not all of these codepoints are equally
-  efficient: the first 24 only consume a single ("1+0") byte and as of mid 2020 half of them have already been allocated; the next 232 only consume two ("1+1") bytes with nearly a quarter allocated at the time of writing; these subspaces need some curation to last for a few more decades.
+  efficient: the first 24 only consume a single ("1+0") byte, and half of them have already been allocated.
+The next 232 values only consume two ("1+1") bytes, with nearly a quarter already allocated.
+  These subspaces need some curation to last for a few more decades.
   Implementations receiving an unknown tag number can choose to process just the enclosed tag content or, preferably, to process the tag as an unknown tag number wrapping the